biomchen/biomchen/README.md

 # Welcome to my github

 ### Introduction
 I am a Data Scientist with a PhD in Evolutionary Biology, specializing in modeling evolutionary ecology of mammalian community through time.
-As a data scientist, I am interested in finding business insight by implementing cutting-edge machine learning techniques and GenAI and building products to execute actionable recommendations for a variety of businesses.
+As a data scientist, I am interested in finding business insight by implementing cutting-edge machine learning techniques and GenAI and building products in different scales to execute actionable recommendations for a variety of businesses.

 * 🔭 I’m currently working on LLM implementaion in enterprise scale.
 * 🧠 List of project I'm working on